Tsuk1ko/vue-flex-waterfall/README.md

 1. You can set `margin-bottom` style for slot elements to control their vertical spacing.
 2. You can set the prop `align-content` to control column alignment.
+3. If there are elements that its size will change, such as images, please call `updateOrder()` after the size change or fixed the size.